-The mission of OPEN MINDS is to provide health and human service payers and provider organizations–and the organizations that serve them–with the market and management knowledge needed to improve their organizational efficiency and effectiveness.
+The mission of OPEN MINDS is to provide health and human services with payers and provider organizations–and the organizations that serve them–with the market and management knowledge needed to improve their organizational efficiency and effectiveness.

 Moms’ Mental Health Matters

-The National Institutes of Health (NIH) Launched this new initiative to raise awareness among pregnant and postpartum mothers, their families, and health care providers about depression and anxiety during pregnancy and after the baby is born.
-Provided are free resources in English and Spanish, including an action plan, posters and a conversation starter postcard.
+The National Institutes of Health (NIH) Launched this new initiative to raise awareness among pregnant and postpartum mothers, their families, and health care providers about depression and anxiety during pregnancy and after a baby is born.
+Provided are free resources in English and Spanish, including an action plan, posters and a “conversation starter” postcard.

-Recall Report is a leading online recall aggregator with emphasis on mental health and prescription drugs.
-Their dedicated and robust health section provides detailed information for various demographics, including men, women, seniors, children, students, veterans, homeless and more.
+Recall Report is a leading online recall aggregator with an emphasis on mental health and prescription drugs.
+Their dedicated and robust health section provides detailed information for various demographics, including men, women, seniors, children, students, veterans, homelessness and other categories.
 They extensively cover a wide range of health conditions, including important topics like addiction, recovery and rehabilitation.

-Addiction affects people from all walks of life; friends, family, children, etc. Addiction Guide has the available resources and information where you can learn how to help someone you know, or a loved one, struggling with an addiction.
-Recovering can take years, depending on the individual.
+Addiction affects people from all walks of life: friends, family, children and adults.
+The Addiction Guide has the available resources and information to learn how to help someone you know struggling with an addiction.

 “Nobody intends to develop an addiction, but every time a drug is abused the dependence grows.”